-When an opportunity came up to design an inventive and unique luminaire to hang from the departure lounge, Lighting Services rose to the challenge ceiling coming up with a novel way to honour the supersonic passenger jet.
+When an opportunity came up to design an inventive and unique luminaire to hang from the departure lounge, Connected Light rose to the challenge ceiling coming up with a novel way to honour the supersonic passenger jet.

-Lighting Services have a long history with Bristol Airport and Concorde, having supplied lighting for both runways and terminals for over 10 years and specified lighting for the actual Concorde flight deck in the early 90s.
-Through the use of the latest lighting technology, Lighting Services are trusted with increasing lighting efficiency and aesthetics in a number of airport locations.
+Connected Light have a long history with Bristol Airport and Concorde, having supplied lighting for both runways and terminals for over 10 years and specified lighting for the actual Concorde flight deck in the early 90s.
+Through the use of the latest lighting technology, Connected Light are trusted with increasing lighting efficiency and aesthetics in a number of airport locations.

 The concept for this project was to design a luminaire for suspension from the ceiling of the departure lounge to illuminate the seating area of the coffee house.
 Concorde’s profile was deemed to be an appropriate and iconic shape for the light structure.

 “We had the freedom to be completely innovative with this project.”
-Remarked Tony Ludlow of Lighting Services.
+Remarked Tony Ludlow of Connected Light.
 “Bristol Airport required a one of a kind light fitting as a centre piece to the terminal and as a means of illuminating the seating area”